bhoj001/bhoj001/README.md

 ### Hi there 👋

-I'm Bhoj Karki, a ✨ _Full Stack Developer_ ✨, who loves to dig into codes.
+I'm Bhoj Karki, a ✨ _Full Stack Engineer and AI engineer_ ✨, who loves to dig into codes.

 - 🔭 I’m currently working on various AI/ML related research project with topic named as "Assessing Emotive Tasks for User Identification in VR Using Deep Learning"
 - 🌱 I’m constantly refreshing my knowledge on cloud, DSA, DB and AI/ML related topic.